-To send flowers in memory of Norman Clemons Jr., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Norman Clemons Jr., please visit our Heartfelt Sympathies Store.

 Norman was in various regiments, including the 69th Armor Division, 8th Infantry Division and 1st Cavalry Airmobile Division , earning numerous commendations, pins (Drill Sergeant) and medals including Good Conduct, Vietnam Campaign, Vietnam Service, National Defense, Gallantry Cross, Bronze Star, along with Presidential and Meritorious Unit commendations, two Marksman Badges (pistol and carbine), before retiring as an Army E8 Master Sergeant.